Adobe Experience Manager

 How does Adobe Experience Manager stack up against the competition?

-Adobe Experience Manager is a very popular content management system, second only to 6 other content management systems we track.
+Adobe Experience Manager is a very popular CMS, second only to 6 other content management systems we track.

 What are the alternatives to Adobe Experience Manager?